iproduct/voxxed-demo/README.md

 The main application component class AppComponent is in src/main/webapp/app folder, together with custom reactive WebSocket implementation - IPTRxWebSocketSubject component.
 IPTRxWebSocketSubject is exposing WebSocket as RxJS bidirectional subject (by idea from RxDOM), plus reactive WebSocket open and close observers.

-Limitaion: Demo works well in Chrome, but not in Firefox, because of WebSocket implementation coming from Reactor Net.
-Further investigation needed.

 There are two types of clients - embedded client using Java Swing (whole screen mode) and mobile web client using Angular 2 (TypereScript) and RxJS:

  - The emebedded Swing client is in class RobotView (https://github.com/iproduct/voxxed-demo/blob/master/iptpi-voxxed-demo/src/main/java/org/iproduct/iptpi/demo/view/RobotView.java)  - The web client (ng2 + RxJS) is in src/main/webapp folder (https://github.com/iproduct/voxxed-demo/tree/master/iptpi-voxxed-demo/src/main/webapp)